IraMalik/Travel-Website-HTML-CSS-JS-PHPMySQL/README.md

 # Travel Website Project

-This GitHub repository hosts a travel website project which is built using HTML, CSS, JavaScript, and PHP, with a MySQL database to manage tour bookings.
+This GitHub repository hosts a travel website project that is built using HTML, CSS, JavaScript, and PHP, with a MySQL database to manage tour bookings.
 It's important to note that this project is intended for local deployment.

 ![Website Preview](/preview/travel_home.png)